Many teens get pimples. Most cases can be handled without a prescription.

 - The acne is severe.
 A dermatologist can help get this under control.

 - Over-the-counter treatments aren’t clearing up the acne.
-If a couple of months of over-the-counter (nonprescription) treatment, such as those containing benzoyl peroxide or salicylic acid, haven’t helped, it’s time to see an expert.
+If a couple of months of over-the-counter (nonprescription) treatment, such as those containing benzoyl peroxide, salicylic acid, glycolic acid, or lactic acid, haven’t helped, it’s time to see an expert.

 - The acne appeared after starting a medication.
 Some medications for anxiety, depression, and other conditions can result in acne or similar symptoms.
 A doctor can come up with a substitute.